 Best Time for a Namibia Holiday

 We think Namibia is a wonderful holiday destination at any time of year.
-However; if you are worried about heat; then the best time to visit Namibia is from July to October; when the temperatures are just above 20°C. As the chance of rain is low at this time of year; this is also the best time for wildlife viewing because water sources are scarce.
+However; if you are worried about heat; then the best time to visit Namibia is from July to October.
+This is Namibia’s winter, when the temperatures are just above 20°C. Also the chance of rain is low at this time of year.
+This is also the best time for wildlife viewing because water sources are scarce.
 This makes it the peak travel season; therefore you will need to plan well in advance.

 The wetter (green) season is better for scenery, bird watching, and general photography; which is incredible in Namibia.
 Wildlife is still there but not as grouped together at the waterholes.
 Temperatures can get very hot.

 Pick up some ideas for a Namibia tour that will suit you.
 Or send us your requests so we can customize your safari in Namibia.

 Windhoek is the capital of Namibia and as such; is everything one would expect of a capital city.
 With top hotels, casinos, bars, and restaurants.
 A must-visit in Windhoek; is the famous Joe’s Beerhouse.
 A fun and quirky steakhouse bar filled with relics of old and collections of new.
 Each artifact with its very own story and humor; like using toilets as bar stools.

 The city is located in a basin.
 Between the Auas Mountains (to the southeast), the Eros Mountains (to the northeast), and the Khomas Hochland (to the west).
 Consequently; its high altitude ensures a fairly temperate climate.
 The evenings can get chilly.
 But this is a welcome respite after the long, warm days.